-Last month, the Department of Veteran Affairs decided that veterans with neck, back, or joint disability may be able to qualify for an even higher rating.
+Last month, the Department of Veteran Affairs decided that veterans with neck, back, or joint disability may be able to qualify for a service connected injury increase.
 This can include those who are already receiving disability checks for one or more of these cases!

 After examination of the way the VA performed their C&P exams, the court discovered that the system was inadequate and needed an update.
 C&P examiners were not able to correctly decide if a veteran qualified for a musculoskeletal disability claim, caused by flare-ups.